Frequently asked questions

 one metric tap guide

-Are there metric versions of all the guides?
+3. Do you offer metric versions of the tap guides?

 The largest hole size is 14mm.
 This is part of the Metric V-DrillGuide.